-Figure 3.2 below shows that Ngoma district is among the districts with a low percentage of population identified as poor.
-Only Nyarugenge, Kicukiro and Musanze have below 25% of the population classified as poor; Ngoma is situated in the 40% to 55% interval.
+The map presented in Figure 3.2 below shows that Nyanza district is among the many districts with around half of the population identified as poor (40-55%).
+Only Nyarugenge, Kicukiro and Musanze have below 25% of the population classified as poor and Kicukiro is ranked first with 8.3% of its population identified as poor (including extremely poor).